Get help for Swimming pool injuries or drowning from a Swimming Pool Accident and know about Swimming Pool Safety Act from our Lawyers

 Statute of limitations in Florida

 It is important to seek legal help as soon as possible after a swimming pool accident that may have been caused by the pool owner’s negligence.
-Personal injury and wrongful death claims are complex, and gathering the evidence required for a claim solid enough to withstand the inevitable attacks by insurers is time-consuming.
+Personal injury and wrongful death claims are complex.
+Gathering the evidence required for a claim solid enough to withstand the inevitable attacks by insurers is time-consuming.

-The time required to develop a claim is relevant for not only your need for compensation so you can pay bills and move on with your life but also because of Florida’s statutes of limitations, which are legal deadlines for filing lawsuits.
+The time required to develop a claim is relevant for not only your need for compensation so you can pay bills and move on with your life.
+It is also because of Florida’s statutes of limitations, which are legal deadlines for filing lawsuits.
 They are:

 - Four years from the date of the accident for a personal injury claim.